Europe Craft Beer Market Size and Share

 Recent Industry Developments

-• June 2025: HEINEKEN has opened a global research and development centre in the Netherlands to drive brewing innovations and advance next-generation product development.
+• June 2025: HEINEKEN opened a global research and development center in the Netherlands to drive brewing innovations and advance next-generation product development.
 The EUR 45 million investment highlights HEINEKEN's role as a pioneer in the beer industry and its commitment to maintaining leadership in the Dutch food technology sector.

 Table of Contents for Europe Craft Beer Industry Report